gatsbyjs/gatsby/docs/tutorial/part-eight/index.md

 If you got confused by our last example reference to `class Application extends React.Component`, dont be!

-To make it work Helmet in your blog, add the `Helmet` component in your `src/pages/index.js` file like:
+To make Helmet work in your blog, add the `Helmet` component in your `src/pages/index.js` file like:
 ```jsx{5-9}
 ...
 export default ({ data }) => {